NxtGen-AI/NxtGen-OnTopic/README.md

 ## Self-RAG 💬
 Self-RAG (Self-Reflective Retrieval-Augmented Generation) enhances the performance of Large Language Models (LLMs) by enabling them to self-reflect on their responses and adapt their behavior accordingly.
 It achieves this through a combination of on-demand retrieval of external knowledge, generation of responses, and self-critique using reflection tokens.
 This allows the LLM to improve its factuality, verifiability, and overall quality of generation.
 For more information, visit the [Query Answering System repository](https://github.com/NxtGen-AI/self-rag).

+## Agent-to-Agent (A2A) Protocol
+The Agent-to-Agent (A2A) Protocol is a communication framework that enables secure, decentralized messaging between autonomous agents.
+Commonly used in decentralized identity (DID) ecosystems like Hyperledger Aries, A2A facilitates the exchange of verifiable credentials, proofs, and DIDComm messages between agents without centralized intermediaries.
+This repository provides a foundational implementation or reference for A2A message structures, routing, encryption, and transport layers involved in DID-based agent communications.[A2A Protocol repository](https://github.com/NxtGen-AI/a2a-protocol.git).

 # TODO for Contributors 📝
 - [ ] Request creation of a new submodule repository
 - [ ] Clone the new submodule repository and push initial files to it, ensuring that: